sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 ### Fix dirty database migration

-when `docker-compose up -d` feels like taking forever, it's a good idea to start another shell and cheeck `migrator` logs
+when `docker-compose up -d` feels like taking forever, it's a good idea to start another shell and check `migrator` logs

 you might see logs like: